US Forest Service

 What is a Recreation Resource Advisory Committee (RRAC)?

-The Federal Lands Recreation Enhancement Act (REA) gives the Secretary of Agriculture the authority to establish, modify, charge and collect recreation fees on federal recreational lands.
-REA also requires the Secretary to establish Recreation Resource Advisory Committees (RRACs).
+The Federal Lands Recreation Enhancement Act (FLREA) gives the Secretary of Agriculture the authority to establish, modify, charge and collect recreation fees on federal recreational lands.
+FLREA also requires the Secretary to establish Recreation Resource Advisory Committees (RRACs).

 RRACs are established by provisions of the Federal Advisory Committees Act [PDF file 120 KB].
 They provide recommendations regarding recreation fee proposals on federal lands managed by the US Forest Service.
 All meetings of RRACs are open to the public and include opportunities for public comment.